 Temporary Investments-The Foundation considers temporary investments to be unsettled trade purchases and sales and cash and cash equivalents held as part of the long-term investment strategy of the Foundation.
 Cash equivalents are considered to be investments with an original maturity of three months or less.
 The Foundation records investments as of the trade date.
 Unsettled trade purchases and sales are reported in the investment category on the statements of financial position.
-The Foundation had no unsettled trade purchases as of December 31, 2019 and 2018.
-The Foundation had unsettled trade sales of approximately \$11,069,000 and \$89,044,000 as of December 31, 2019 and 2018, respectively.
+The Foundation had unsettled trade purchases of \$2,689,000 and \$0 as of December 31, 2020 and 2019, respectively.
+The Foundation had unsettled trade sales of approximately \$11,436,000 and \$11,069,000 as of December 31, 2020 and 2019, respectively.